 Introduction: The Genetics, Cell Biology and Anatomy (GCBA) Department at the University of Nebraska Medical Center is comprised of 21 faculty members and emeritus faculty.
 About 300 students in medical, allied health and graduate programs receive instruction by departmental faculty in the following subjects: Gross Anatomy; Embryology; Histology; Cell and Molecular Biology; and the Neurosciences.
 The department also has an active graduate program in a variety of interdisciplinary research areas.

 Teaching Leadership: GCBA Faculty play important roles in directing education at UNMC.
-Dr. Kim Latacha, Interim Department Vice Chair for Professional Education, is the Component Leader for gross anatomy education throughout all four years of medical school.
-She is the Core Director for ‘Structure and Development of the Human Body’ for medical students and the Co-Leader for the Musculoskeletal and Integumentary Block Design Team.
-Dr. Keely Cassidy is the Component Leader for embryology and is the Director of ‘Structure and Development of the Human Body’ for the Physical Therapy and Physician Assistant students.
-Dr. Travis McCumber is the Component Leader for histology and the Director of the gross anatomy laboratory.
+Dr. Kim Latacha, Interim Department Vice Chair for Professional Education, is the Component Leader for gross anatomy and the Co-Leader for the Musculoskeletal and Integumentary Block.
+Dr. Keely Cassidy is the Component Leader for Embryology and is the Director of ‘Structure and Development of the Human Body’ for the Physical Therapy and Physician Assistant students.
+Dr. Travis McCumber is the Component Leader for Histology and the Director of the gross anatomy laboratory.
 Dr. Samantha Simet is the Co-Director of ‘Structure and Development of the Human Body’ for Physical Therapy and Physician Assistant students and is the Director of the anatomy courses for the Masters of Medical Anatomy and High School Alliance students.
-Dr. Shantaram Joshi is the Assistant Core Director and Laboratory Director for the ‘Cellular Processes” Core and the Leader of the Blood System Block Design Team.
-Dr. Rob Norgren is the Director of the Neurosciences core and the Co-Leader for the Neurosciences Block Design Team.
+Dr. Rob Norgren is the Co-Leader for the Neurosciences Block.
 Dr. Karen Gould is departmental Vice Chair for Graduate Education and Chair of the Genetics, Cell Biology and Anatomy Graduate Program Committee.

 Teaching Excellence: The GCBA department has been recognized for excellence through numerous teaching awards presented to its faculty.
-The department received the University-wide Departmental Teaching Award in April 1997.
+In 2017, the department received the prestigious University-wide Departmental Teaching Award.
+The department also won the award in April 1997, and is the only department to the win the award more than once.
 Over the past 24 years, faculty members in the department have received numerous teaching awards including more than 20 "Golden Apple" awards, given annually by classes of medical students to outstanding teachers.
 In professional examinations, UNMC anatomy students consistently have scored above the national average.
-Exceptional performance by its students on national standardized examinations, participation by its faculty in development of innovative curricula, and the success of its graduates have all demonstrated the departments commitment to excellence.
-Many current students in the department say their interest in a health professions career was sparked by their initial visit to the department.
+Exceptional performance by its students on national standardized examinations, participation by its faculty in development of innovative curricula, and the success of its graduates have all demonstrated the department’s commitment to excellence.

 Gross Anatomy/Neuroscience Laboratory: UNMC continues to pursue state-of-the-art technology for teaching gross anatomy and neuroscience.
 Currently each dissection/lab table has access to its own networked computer connected to a ceiling-mounted high resolution video projector and displayed on a 50" screen.
 The screens at the ends of the table allow everyone at the table to easily read the text and illustrations displayed.
 A wide array of digital resources is available on these computers for students’ self-study.
 For efficiency everything is mouse-driven with a moveable mouse tray at each table.